 Input Editors: The Parliamentary Publications branch of the Legislative Assembly of Saskatchewan recruits team-oriented individuals with excellent English language skills and research skills to transcribe and to edit verbatim recordings of debates (Hansard) which take place in the Assembly and in the Assembly’s legislative committees.
 This is a part-time sessional position which works about 450 hours per year, typically for 10 weeks from March to May and for six weeks from late October to early December.
 There also may be work intermittently throughout the year.

-Please contact email@example.com more information on Input Editors.
+Please contact email@example.com for more information on Input Editors.